Editor’s note: Yes, the Krispy Kreme is back open in Pigeon Forge at the time of this writing.

 The rise and fall of Krispy Kreme

 There were Krispy Kreme locations everywhere but then the market took a dramatic turn.
-The company posted a loss in May of 2004, blaming the low carb trend of the Atkins diet.
+The company posted a loss in May of 2004, blaming the low-carb trend of the Atkins diet.
 Analysts, however, noted rival purveyor Dunkin Donuts hadn’t suffered the same way.

 As a result, investors began questioning if Krispy Kreme Doughnuts, much like that 2001 Vols team, had gotten a little too cocky.
-Perhaps flew too close to the sun.
+Perhaps they flew too close to the sun.